 The SDAPCD relies on information from CARB and SANDAG, including projected growth in the region and resulting mobile emissions, area emissions, and other source emissions, to project future emissions and to develop appropriate strategies for the reduction of source emissions through regulatory controls.
 The majority of regional emissions (67%) result from motor vehicle emissions.
 These emissions are reduced primarily through emissions standards, which are established by CARB, but are further reduced at the district level through incentive programs to encourage the use of alternative transportation (SDAPCD 2016a).
-Because of the limited jurisdiction that SDAPCD has over mobile source emissions and the limited control that individual projects have on influencing the public's ultimate use of motor vehicles, compliance with the RAQS is based on whether or not an individual project would comply with the emissions projections contained in the RAQS.
-Reduction strategies were applied to the region as a whole and determined to adequately meet the NAAQS based on the regional emissions projections.
+Because of the limited jurisdiction that SDAPCD has over mobile source emissions and the limited control that individual projects have on influencing the public's ultimate use of motor vehicles, compliance with the RAQS is based on whether or not an individual project would comply with the emissions projections contained in the RAQS based on the regional emissions projections.
 A project that proposes growth that exceeds growth assumptions would potentially conflict with the RAQS and SIP because it would potentially result in mobile source emissions that would exceed the projected emissions inventory.